Clubfoot Treatments at AMGH

 About Dr. Girish Kumar

 Dr. Girish Kumar is a trained and practicing Paediatric Orthopaedic Surgeon in Bangalore.
-He specialises in treating children with Clubfoot, Hip disorders, Fractures and dislocations, Bone and joint infections, and Cerebral Palsy.
+He specializes in treating children with Clubfoot, Hip disorders, Fractures and dislocations, Bone and joint infections, and Cerebral Palsy.

 Dr. Girish has completed his medical schooling at Kempegowda Institute of Medical Sciences, Bangalore, and Masters in Orthopaedic Surgery from Mysore Medical College.